oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 ### Prepare the envfile
-To run RAC on PODMAN, you need to create envfile which will be mounted inside the PODMAN container.For the details of environment variables, refer to section 6.
+To run RAC on PODMAN, you need to create envfile which will be mounted inside the PODMAN container.For the details of environment variables, refer to `section 6`.
 You need to change the parameters in following section `Parameters need to be changed`  based on your enviornment .
 Save the file in `/opt/containers/envfile` on PODMAN host.

 **Note**: If you are planing to use `RAC Storage Container` for shared storage, change following parameters in the `Parameters need to be changed` section as shown following:
     ```